-In all businesses I have run, that provided custom software of some sort, it has always been best to avoid intermediaries.
+In the businesses I have run, that provided custom software of some sort, it has always been best to avoid intermediaries.
 Intermediaries come in many forms and might call themselves PR agencies, marketing agencies, advertising agencies, web development companies or software development houses.
-They masquerade as doing the work themselves but pass the development to your company.
+They masquerade as doing the work themselves but pass the custom development to your company.

 These organisations have received queries from their clients (or potential clients) wanting to create software.
 They have taken it on themselves to own the customer and just re-subcontract the work.
 I have worked on a projects like this and have also received many leads from these kinds of companies.
 Here are some observations…